thanpolas/thanpolas.github.com/_posts/rants/2014-07-08-Dont-Squash-its-rude-and-a-lie.md

 What you need to do now is *push by force*:

 {% highlight PowerShell %}
-$ git push origin edits -ff
+$ git push origin edits -f

 Counting objects: 7, done.
 Delta compression using up to 4 threads.